tbg10101/dotnet-burst-comparison/README.md

 All commands are executed from the repository root.

+IMPORTANT: ensure that your runtime envrironment is as quiet as possible.
+This means closing all applications and asx many background tasks as possible.
+I also disconnect my computer from the Internet while running these to prevent network-initialted work from starting.
+I have also found that certain tasks will start when the user is deemed to be idle.
+I used a program to move my cursor every 15 seconds to prevent such tasks from starting.

 ### Unity Project

 Download the version of unity specified in `unity\DotNetBurstComparison\ProjectSettings\ProjectVersion.txt`.
 Don't forget to also install the IL2CPP module.